While the issues with unsustainable travel are quite well-documented, I think — knock on wood — things are actually getting a bit better.

 It’s wonderful that increasing numbers of hotels, hostels and eco-lodges are prioritising sustainability.

 Honestly, sometimes just looking for places with an eco or hippie vibe does the trick.
 Looking at the pictures or descriptions can usually give you a lot of information.
 Maybe the place uses solar panels, serves breakfast with veggies from the garden or just gives the overall impression that it might be eco-conscious.
 Many booking sites can also help you specifically find places advertised as eco-lodges or eco-resorts.

 But not all sustainability-minded places make it quite so obvious, which is why it’s great to use search filters.

-For example, Booking.com recently introduced a sustainability badge for hotels.
+For example, Booking.com has introduced a sustainability badge for hotels.
 This badge is based on various measures regarding waste, energy and greenhouse gases, water, supporting local communities and protecting nature.
 It’s very subtle, but you can see these establishments labelled as a “Travel Sustainable property”.

 This label appears among the listings, but you can also search for them using filters: